eth-p/uni-chip8/docs/project/Product-Document.md

 #### Users

-- Will be able to enjoy original CHIP-8 games, i.e. the games will be unique.
+- will be able to enjoy original CHIP-8 games, i.e. the games will be unique.

 #### Developers

+- will be able to experience writing assembly programs.
+- will be able to understand how limited the CHIP 8 emulator is.
-- Will be able to use a program assembler to convert their program assembly files into executable bytecode.
+- will be able to use a program assembler to convert their program assembly files into executable bytecode.

 ## Project Schedule